nesquena/rabl/README.md

 Using partials and inheritance can significantly reduce code duplication in your templates.

+You can see more examples on the [Reusing Templates wiki page](https://github.com/nesquena/rabl/wiki/Reusing-templates).

 ### Template Scope ###

 In RABL, you have access to everything you need to build an API response.
 Each RABL template has full access to the controllers